 Eco-fiction isn’t limited to just the written word.
 It can include films and even games.
-Though this has been a section at the website since 2014, the shortcode to IMDB changed, breaking all the plugins and links.
-So now I’m collecting all the films previously appearing on their own pages into one post.
 Check back often, as I will update this post when new movies come out.
 This is just a sample listing, so if you think something should be included, please contact me.
-Most of these films deal with climate change and other ecological disasters.
+Most of these films deal with climate change and other ecological themes.

 A.I.
-Artificial Intelligence: Steven Spielberg.
+Artificial Intelligence (age 13+): Steven Spielberg.
 A post-apocalyptic/global warming setting backgrounds this story of “a highly advanced robotic boy longs to become real so that he can regain the love of his human mother.”

 Absolute Zero: Robert Lee.
 A shift in the Earth’s polarity plunges the equatorial regions of the planet into an ice age of -459 degrees Fahrenheit; a temperature so cold that energy and light doesn’t exist.